DHTMLX/gantt-docs/data/desktop/howtostart_nodejs.md

 <img src="desktop/gantt_init.png">

 Step 3.
-Preparing a Database
+Preparing a database
 ----------------------------

 The next step is to create a database.
 We'll make a simple database with two tables for tasks and links: